Clean Eating Gluten Free Coconut Pancakes Recipe

 It’s nice to know that even with my current eating plan, I can still enjoy my Saturday pancake ritual with Mini Chef.
 He was a bit dismayed when I informed him that Mama couldn’t have pancakes anymore.
 In fact, he stomped his little foot and said, “oh yes you can!“.
-So these pancakes have really rescued me as of late.
+So this clean eating gluten free coconut pancakes recipe has really rescued me as of late.
 Our family tradition is still in tact.

 Clean Eating Gluten Free Coconut Pancakes

 - In a mixing bowl, blend together all ingredients using an electric mixer.